batricha/CTF-Writeups/RTWH4.0/Forensics/README.md

 The log file contains web access logs capturing what appears to be an attempt at directory fuzzing.

-The log file contains web access logs capturing what appears to be an attempt at directory fuzzing.

 ## Solution
 ### Step 1: Initial Analysis of `access.log`
 - The log contained numerous entries pointing to various directories, I scanned through to identify any patterns or significant information.